More than 400,000 West Australian employees’ jobs could be impacted following the McGowan Government’s state budget payroll tax hike.

-Newnham says CCI is of the firm view that this budget should have focused more on spending restraint not increased taxes.
+Mr Newnham said CCI is of the firm view that this budget should have focused more on spending restraint, not increased taxes.

-“WA is the highest spending government per person of all the states, and already had the highest payroll tax burden in Australia,” he says.
+“WA is the highest spending government per person of all the states, and already had the highest payroll tax burden in Australia,” Mr Newnham said.

 “But instead of bringing spending back into line with the rest of the country, where it is sustainable, the Government will be hitting business with higher taxes.

-“With more than 3000 people leaving WA every quarter, the Government must remove its payroll tax rate hike, or at least partially offset this with an increase in the payroll tax threshold immediately.
+“With more than 3,000 people leaving WA every quarter, the Government must remove their payroll tax rate hike, or at least partially offset this with an increase in the payroll tax threshold immediately.